webpack/webpack.js.org/src/content/api/cli.md

 ### WEBPACK_PACKAGE

+Use a custom webpack version in CLI.
 Considering the following entries in your `package.json`:

 ```json
 {